 Jon is an endurance athlete whose competitive nature drives him every day.
 He has summited the Grand Teton, Mt.
 Whitney, and Mt.
-Baker, and completed Ironman Florida, Ironman Arizona, and the Boston Marathon.
-An eight-time member of Team USA, he has in age group competitions won state championships in track and swimming, placed nationally third (backstroke), and fifth (aquathlon), and finished 17th in the World Triathlon Championships (aquathlon).
+Baker, and completed Ironman Florida, Ironman Arizona, the Boston Marathon, and the Alcatraz Swim.
+An eleven-time member of Team USA, he has in age group competitions won state championships in track and swimming, placed as high as third nationally, and finished seventh in the 2021 World Aquathlon Championships.
 With a college basketball-playing son forty years his junior, Jon may be driven by a need to prove that he can keep up.

 - J.D., University of North Carolina School of Law, 1981

 - Honors: with Honors, John M. Morehead Fellow in Law

 - Law Review: North Carolina Law Review, 1980-1981